Access4all/adg/pages/knowledge-about-developing-and-testing-accessible-websites/introduction-to-keyboard-only-usage/how-to-implement-keyboard-only-ready-websites/README.md

 # Be careful with custom functionalities!

 In our opinion, there are very few cases which really need optimisation for keyboard interaction.
-Read more here: [Our Codex About Clean and Maintainable Accessibility](/knowledge-about-developing-and-testing-accessible-websites/our-codex-about-clean-and-maintainable-accessibility){.page}.
+Read more here: [Our codex about clean and maintainable accessibility](/knowledge-about-developing-and-testing-accessible-websites/our-codex-about-clean-and-maintainable-accessibility){.page}.